erikatudisco/programming_formalism/notes_social_coding_long.md

 - A repository that is private today might become public one day.
 - Sometimes "OTHERS" are you yourself in the future in a different group/job.
 - **Software licenses** matter.
 And this is what we will discuss in the next episode.

----

-# References

-This material is based on the Social Coding lecture by Code Refinery:

-> [Social coding](https://github.com/coderefinery/social-coding/blob/main/content/social-coding.md) by [CodeRefinery](https://coderefinery.org/) is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
-Minor changes were made to adjust the content to the layout of this page